qqcabQQcabow/BlumAutoClick/README.md

 Once the program is running, launch the game and press p on your keyboard.
 To pause and unpause a program, press p on your keyboard.
 Press q to exit the program.

+If the bomb is located exactly under the snowflake, then the bomb will be pressed(